 Muku Labs made a very nice camera shutter that is used with iOS and Android devices.
 A standard bluetooth mechanism, it is perfect for taking group or selfie photos without having to hold on to a phone.
 Must say that the streamlined look, feel and ease of use is much preferred over others I have tried.

 DOTT- Smart Dog Tag is an VERY intriguing device that is well worth a look.
 Imagine letting FIDO off leash at a dog park.
-This multi-function dog tag both helps signal through a small dog tag worn on your dog’s collar to signal to return as well as house technology to locate a dog that has wandered off.
-In addition the tag is paired with an app that offers services such as community alerts to find a missing animal.
+This multi-function dog tag has dual purposes.
+First it helps signal the dog, through a small dog tag worn on your dog’s collar, to return back to you.
+Secondly, the technology allows owners to locate a dog that has wandered off.
+As a bonus, the tag is paired with an app that offers ancillary services, such as community alerts to find a missing animal.

 From their website is this excellent description: